huggingface/optimum-habana/examples/stable-diffusion/training/README.md

 there's error like "cpu fallback is not supported during hpu graph capturing"___**

-you could use text_to_image_generation.py to generate pic using the peft adapter like
+You could use text_to_image_generation.py to generate picture using the peft adapter like

 ```bash
 python ../text_to_image_generation.py \